 - Outright Gifts

 - Charitable Lead Trusts

 - Donor Advised Funds

-It has been said that it is more blessed to given than to receive, and that altruism, or giving for the benefit of those less privileged than you, is integral to and is a marker of the ultimate actualization and happiness of human beings.
-Regardless of whether you feel emotionally moved by someone’s life story or you feel a sense of close association to a particular charity, organization, or other qualified group, Ogden Law Firm, PC will assist you in your charitable planning goals.
+It has been said that it is more blessed to given than to receive, and that altruism, or giving for the benefit of those less privileged than you, is a marker of the ultimate actualization and happiness of human beings.
+Regardless of whether you feel emotionally moved by someone’s life story, or you feel a sense of close association to a particular charity, organization, or other qualified group, Ogden Law Firm, PC will assist you in your charitable planning goals.
 Contact us and we would be glad to speak with you.